Last updated on July 16th, 2024 at 12:55 pm

 How can we reduce plastic in cleaning products?

 • Buy in bulk or refill size.
 Hopefully you have a bulk shop near you that you can take your own containers and fill them with soaps or other cleaning products.
-If you don’t, there are plenty of great options online that we will get to below.
+If you don’t, there are plenty of great options online that we will get to shortly.

 If you’re not into making your own cleaners, that’s ok.
 Luckily, there are a plethora of awesome plastic-free cleaning supplies available from reputable companies that prioritize both non-toxic ingredients as well as eco-friendly packaging.